ashishnegi/sanskell/Readme.md

 # Todo
 1. Parsing page : currently 2 apis are being made.
+*.
+Do not crawl already crawled pages in Crawler.
 2. Have job start/finish time in JobResult.
 3. For fair policy --
    a) do not crawl same url for 10 mins, if job failed.